"How can you not like cats?

 It has commonly been said that dog is man's best friend, but there are many people out there who prefer company of a more feline variety.
 Unlike the above mentioned evil and crazy versions of the cat loving tropes, these characters have an honest affection for cats and are usually decent individuals themselves.

-The range of love for cats these character runs a wide spectrum.
+The range of love for cats in these characters runs a wide spectrum.
 Some people simply have a cat as their best friend or just adore them for their inherent cute factor.
 Other characters have a strong affinity toward them and will even go as far as to adopt some of their mannerisms or have felines flock to their location.

 - in other words, a scene where they're petting a cat is an example of Pet the Dog